Rotorua teen turns AI against pest wallabies

 “The idea came when I was biking in the forest and I saw a wallaby eating some of the small shoots.
 I did some research and realised that this stops those small shoots from growing into larger trees in the future.
 I wanted to stop these wallabies so we could have a nicer forest with more biodiversity.”

-Moore said the invasive species was all through the Whakarewarewa Forest, and rapidly multiplying.
+Moore said the invasive species was present all throughout the Whakarewarewa Forest, and rapidly multiplying.

 He said the high-tech trap took three to four months to build.
 It was a box about the size of a wallaby’s head.